Mechanic's Lien ServicesFILE NOW

 Mechanic’s liens, otherwise known as construction liens, are the single most effective method to collect outstanding payment available in the construction industry.
 They can be filed in minutes here on our website and recorded in a matter of days with the appropriate county.
 Liens are a fraction of the cost of hiring an attorney, and through Northwest Lien, succeed in getting you paid over 60% of the time.
+In working with a lien filing service like Northwest Lien, you not only ensure lien documents are filed correctly and on time, but you also have a qualified expert in your corner if you ever have any questions about the lien process.

 When you file a lien, you have the right to force the sale of the property you put work into and collect the amount you’re owed from the sale proceeds.
 The Country Sherriff is required to carry out the sale.
 Because of this right to sell and collect, most lending institutions or other prospective purchasers will avoid any property that has a lien filed against it.
 Who would want to invest in a piece of property if someone else has the right to sell and take some of the money first?
 For this reason, those who have filed a lien are in a much better position to secure payment from the unwilling owner because he or she will have a difficult time selling the property with a lien clouding the title.